ZYX2222/hERG_binding_regressor/README.md

 numpy == 1.23.5
 pyvis == 0.3.2

-To replicate or devleop models more conveniently, the environment file <environmental.yml> is provided to install environment directly.

-（command： conda env create -f environment.yaml）
+To replicate or devleop models more conveniently, the environment file <environmental.yml> is provided to install environment directly. (command： conda env create -f environment.yaml)

 ## Main